caddyserver/caddy/README.md

 ### Does Caddy 2 have telemetry?

 No. There was not enough academic interest to continue supporting it.
-If telemetry does get added later, it will not be on by default or will be vastly reduced in its scope.
+If telemetry does get added later, it will not be on by default or will be vastly reduced in its scope so that it simply helps the community gain an understanding of how widely Caddy is deployed (i.e. counts of servers running, number of requests/connections handled, etc, but no actual content; just counts).